Ezku/equanimous-tribble/content/3-empirical-study/3-findings/1-erq1/1-typical-segments.md

 | BOARD OVERVIEW            | 00:02:13     |
 | **Total duration**        | 00:28:18     |

-Table: Outline of daily `03`, presented here as a typical daily.
+Table: [Outline of a typical daily] Outline of daily `03`, presented here as a typical daily.
 Excerpt from appendix section \ref{daily-segment-lengths}. \label{daily-03-outline}

 #### Introduction, 00:40.